andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Penetration Testing Report Target2.md

 **flag1:**  `flag1{a2c1f66d28051bd3a5874b5b6r43e21}`

-- **CWE-200** Exposure of sensitive Information to an unauthorized actor
+- **CWE-548** Exposure of information through directory browsing

-    Sensitive information was accessed without authorization.
-The vendor directory has no access restrictions and is accessible through the browser.
+    Sensitive information was accessed without authorization through directory browsing.

+    The vendor directory has no restrictions and is accessible through the browser.
 It includes several sensitive files that leak information about the services in use, their versions, and the critical data `flag1{a2c1f66d28051bd3a5874b5b6r43e21}` in the PATH file.

     **Vendor Directory Index view from the browser**